barryclark/jekyll-now/_posts/2016-02-15-securing-backends-azure-apim.md

 ### Virtual Networks and Network Security Groups

-In case your backend service runs in an Azure VM (ARM, Azure Resource Manager), you can make use of the built in firewall, the Network Security Groups.
-As of the Standard Tier (which is the "cheapest" one you are allowed to use in production), the Azure APIm instance will get a static IP; this IP in turn you can use to define a NSG rule to only allow traffic from that specific IP address (the APIm Gateway) to go through the NSG.
+In case your backend service runs in an Azure VM (deployed using ARM, Azure Resource Manager), you can make use of the built in firewall, the Network Security Groups.
+As of the Standard Tier (which is the "cheapest" one you are allowed to use in production),  your Azure APIm instance will get a static IP; this IP in turn you can use to define a NSG rule to only allow traffic from that specific IP address (the APIm Gateway) to go through the NSG.
 All other traffic will be silently discarded.

 As mentioned above, it's unfortunately not (yet) possible to add an Azure APIm instance to a virtual network (and thus put it inside an ARM NSG), but you can still restrict traffic into the NSG by doing IP address filtering.
 The following whitepaper suggests that Azure virtual networks are additionally safeguarded against IP spoofing: [http://download.microsoft.com/download/4/3/9/43902ec9-410e-4875-8800-0788be146a3d/windows%20azure%20network%20security%20whitepaper%20-%20final.docx](http://download.microsoft.com/download/4/3/9/43902ec9-410e-4875-8800-0788be146a3d/windows%20azure%20network%20security%20whitepaper%20-%20final.docx)